hashicorp/terraform/website/source/docs/providers/cloudfoundry/d/quota.html.markdown

 ## Example Usage

-The following example looksup a quota named 'myquota' within the Org identified by the id of an Org resource defined elsewhere in the Terraform configuration.
+The following example looks up a quota named 'myquota' within the Org identified by the id of an Org resource defined elsewhere in the Terraform configuration.

 ```
 data "cf_quota" "q" {